0

 • Sit with a tall posture, keeping your spine straight

-• Place your feet flat on the ground or on a footrest, with your knees and hips at a right angle
+• Place your feet flat on the ground or a footrest, with your knees and hips at a right angle

 • Make sure your chair supports your lower back